devoctomy/clypse/README.md

 dotnet serve -d ./clypse.portal/bin/Release/net8.0/publish/wwwroot -p 7153 --tls
 ```

-> Please note that you must have CORS configured for the S3 bucket for 'https://localhost:7153' otherwise all requests to S3 will fail.
+> You must have CORS configured for the S3 bucket for 'https://localhost:7153' otherwise all requests to S3 will fail.